Skip to main content

 We are proud of the work we are doing in this area and demonstrating leadership in many ways.

 • Construction of overflow storage tanks.
 The City of Kingston has nine storage tanks.
 Six of these are smaller ‘passive’ tanks that service the local combined sewers in Sydenham Ward, and three are bigger ‘active’ tanks that serve the overflows on the trunk sewer system.
-Once overflow is intercepted, it either flows back by gravity, or it is pumped back to the system to return to its rightful flow path to the wastewater treatment plant.
-These tanks were built in the 1990's and early 2000's.
+Once overflow is intercepted, it either flows back by gravity or is pumped back to the system to return to its rightful flow path to the wastewater treatment plant.
+These tanks were built in the 1990s and early 2000s.

 • Sewer separation.
 Utilities Kingston, in cooperation with the City of Kingston, has been working hard to separate combined sewers.
-It is the preferred method for overflow reduction, in accordance with Pollution Prevention and Control Plans.
-Since 2008, we have separating sewers at a rate of about three to four per cent, per year, in coordination with full road reconstruction projects.
-In 2023, City Council has endorsed a 20-year separation plan to eliminate all combined sewers remaining in the City.
+It is the preferred method for overflow reduction in accordance with Pollution Prevention and Control Plans.
+Since 2008, we have separated sewers at a rate of about three to four percent per year in coordination with full road reconstruction projects.
+In 2023, the City Council endorsed a 20-year separation plan to eliminate all combined sewers remaining in the City.
 Check out the following map to see the progress since 2000.

 • Extraneous flow reduction.
 Utilities Kingston has undertaken extraneous flow reduction projects to reduce the impact of leaky joints, cracks and illegal storm connections to the sanitary sewer system.
 These programs are complete and focused on the North End Trunk Sewer service area and the Portsmouth area.

 • Transparency and ownership.
-Utilities Kingston wants to lead the way in Canada with ownership of the problem in our municipality and full transparency on the issue and its consequences.
+Utilities Kingston wants to lead the way in Canada by taking ownership of the problem in our municipality and having full transparency on the issue and its consequences.
 While Utilities Kingston has maintained an overflow log for over a decade, recent monitoring improvements are allowing for real-time information to be provided to the public.
-Before you swim, fish or boat at Kingston's waterfront, check our sewer overflow map.
+Before you swim, fish, or boat at Kingston's waterfront, check out our sewer overflow map.

 Check our page on sewer overflow reduction to learn about other ways we are actively reducing the problem.